neuecc/ChainingAssertion/File/ReadMe.txt

 };

 -- History --
+2011-07-25 ver 1.5.0.0
+    Fix Bugs
+        AsDynamic can't call when parameter is null New Feature
+        MSTest's TestCase - can invoke from separeted dll AsDynamic - improvement of the precision of the method match

 2011-03-17 ver 1.4.0.0
     Add Methods
-        AsDynamic(to DynamicAccessor that can call private method/field/property/indexer).
+        AsDynamic(to DynamicAccessor that can call private method/field/property/indexer)

 2011-03-06 ver 1.3.0.0
     Add Methods